neuronsimulator/nrn/README.md

 Many systems have older version of Flex and Bison.
 Make sure to have latest version of Flex (>=2.6) and Bison (>=3.0).

-On macos X we typically install packages via brew/macport and pip :
+On macos X packages are typically installed via brew/macport and pip:

 ```
 brew install flex bison